Last Updated on December 17, 2021

 Can I Have Rosehip Syrup, Jam or Jelly During Pregnancy?

-Although scientific data and studies are limited, rosehips are likely to be safe in culinary (food) amounts, rather than as a supplement (source: WebMD).
+Although scientific data and clinical studies are limited, rosehips are likely to be safe in culinary (food) amounts, rather than as a herbal supplement (source: WebMD).

-This means that roseship jam or jelly is fine to have if you’re pregnant, as it only has a small amount of rosehips (usually blended with other fruits like apple to help it set, too).
+This means that rosehip jam or jelly is fine to have if you’re pregnant, as it only has a small amount of fresh rosehips (usually blended with other fruits like apple to help it set, too).

-Rose hip syrup is frequently taken as a remedy against colds and flu as it’s high in vitamin C (source: USDA).
+Rosehip syrup is frequently taken as a remedy against colds and flu as it’s high in vitamin C content (source: USDA).
 That said, it should still only be taken in small food amounts if you’re pregnant.

 Try to stick to commercially-produced jellies, jams or syrup.
 These will be either pasteurized or sterilized, and the rosehips will have been thoroughly cleaned during the manufacturing process.
 Homemade rosehip products may contain unwanted pesticide residue.